 Joining the Club

 We are open to all and we pride ourselves on providing a safe and enjoyable environment to participate in shooting sports.
-We provide comprehensive training for novices in all aspects of shooting sports utilising the NRA training system, supervised by our fully qualified training officer.
+We provide all the equipment with comprehensive training for novices in all aspects of shooting sports utilising the NRA training system, supervised by our fully qualified training officer.

 North Staffordshire Shooting Club maintains fully qualified NRA Range Conducting Officers to supervise shooting